-“You know, I didn’t realise for a long time that Piggy had got married,” he mused, referring to her surname change.
+“You know, I didn’t realise for a long time that Piggy had got married,” he mused, referring to the Badminton winner’s surname change.
 “I thought that maybe it was a reference to the fact that she’d won a lot of things in March.”

 By our fifth day in Breda, we were able to head out of ‘quarantine’, and so we embarked upon a series of adventures: long walks in the hot sun to the nearest bus stop so we could go into town and buy more socks, because ours kept wandering away in the night, attempt to cobble together a trot-up outfit on our teeny-tiny budget, and drink Kriek on cafe terraces.
 Ten long, luxurious days in Breda was feeling more like a holiday than the precursor to a five-star – but even this rare spate of relaxation and excellent company brings its perils.

 Accompanying a rider to a top-level competition isn’t just about being on hand to help with the chores – it’s also often about managing rider psychology.
 Any professional rider, used to filling their days with multiple horses to school, finds having one horse to focus on a uniquely tricky situation.
 It’s all too easy to fall into the trap of overdoing the work, of spending hours fretting about the marginal gains and worrying when a movement hasn’t felt perfect in that morning’s session.
 Really, the only time a rider ever usually has to deal with this is at an Olympics, where they have to arrive early and spend the lead-up with just their ride for the Games.
 Luckily, we had a seasoned Olympian on hand to help Mollie make sense of the conundrum and to join me in reassuring her that less is, in fact, more.